-Surprises in the Jewish South: Asheville, North Carolinaby Judith Fein November 28, 2018
+Surprises in the Jewish South: Asheville, North Carolinaby Judith Fein, Photos by Paul Ross November 28, 2018

 There are a lot of reasons to love Asheville.
 It has easy access to nature, great food, art, music, spirituality, healing, shopping, characters galore and off-the-beaten path, out-of-the-box experiences.
 But what may surprise you most is the quirky, unexpected, very varied Jewish story that most of the city’s visitors don’t even notice.